QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

 <div class="row row-cols-md-2"><div>

 A systems approach is a structured way to think about the security of a system.
-It ensures that every aspect is considered, and that decisions are rational.
+It ensures that

+* every aspect is considered to bring the most benefits
+* that decisions are rational, goals are met
-It ensures that the goals are met, that the information systems are efficiently exploiting the company environment, and that everything was considered to bring the most benefit to the company.
+* systems are efficiently exploiting the company environment

-It also includes control systems which are made up of three sub-systems: control, measurement, and decision.
-For instance, when a threat is detected, information is collected, and a decision is made.
+Systems are becoming more complex <small>(cloud, transactions...)</small>.
+In this approach, we break down the system using a top-down approach, into less complex sub-systems and components.
+Each is seen as a black-box in which we only know the I/O. Then, using "logical flow analysis", we ensure that all aspects of the system are considered.

 </div><div>

-👉 You must understand the scope/perimeter/context and consider all aspects of the system <small>(ex: external services...)</small>. ➡️ We break down the system into sub-systems and components.
-This is called top-down decomposition, and reduce complexity.
-Using logical flow analysis, we ensure that all aspects of the system are considered.

-👉 Decisions and ideas must be recorded.
-Decisions must be based on an objective criteria, and must be documented and traceable.<br> ➡️ For instance, given a security control, you can score each option.

-👉️ See also PESTEL, SWOT to analyze the environment.
+👉 Everything (ideas, needs, decisions) is documented and should be traceable.

+👉 Start from business needs to design the system.
+Take into account the environment <small>(see PESTEL, SWOT matrix)</small>.

+👉 We must be able to tell how the system perform, to ensure its efficiently used <small>(metrics; KPI; control, measurement, and decision)</small>.
 </div></div>

 <hr class="sep-both">